fGHG99/tefa-be/readme.md

 bun dev
 ```

-Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
+Open [http://localhost:3001](http://localhost:3001) with API tester to see the result.